Mahoskian/CIS298-Final-Project/README.md

-# CIS298 - Python : Group 9 : Final Project
+# CIS298 - Python : Group 9 - Final Project : Winter 2025
-CIS298 Intro to Python - 2025 (Final Project)

 # Interactive Stock Price Visualizer & Analyzer

 A Python-based GUI application that fetches historical stock market data and visualizes it using interactive, real-time graphs.
 Built with Plotly for dynamic charts and Tkinter for a modern interface, allows users to explore stock performance, compare companies, and apply basic financial analytics.

+---

+## Authors & Contributions

 ---